NUKnightLab/library-customization-example/ECS_HOWTO/README.md

 PORT
 SESSION_SECRET

 Note PORT is set to 80.
-GOOGLE_APPLICATION_CREDENTIALS is parse_json, and GOOGLE_APPLICATION_JSON is the whole JSON string.
+GOOGLE_APPLICATION_CREDENTIALS is parse_json, and GOOGLE_APPLICATION_JSON is the whole JSON string, -- we are not using an external auth.json file here.

-Select Add
+Select `Add`

 Once you have configured the Task defintion and it's container configs, select Create to create the task definition.
 This should successfully launch the task definition and its cloud watch log group.